📢 Sandra’s back and has appointments starting in June!

 Professional Background

--Bachelor’s of Science in Food, Nutrition, and Health majoring in Dietetics from the University of British Columbia
+Master’s in Nutrition and Dietetics from the University of British Columbia

 Select a session from the list on the left